Eight killed in attack on Boulcott Farm

 16 May 1846

-Disagreements over the validity of land purchases by the New Zealand Company led to a series of skirmishes between Māori and government troops in the Wellington region in 1846.
+Disagreements over the validity of land purchases by the New Zealand Company led to a series of skirmishes between local Māori and government forces in the Wellington region in 1845-6.

-The prominent Ngāti Toa chief Te Rangihaeata backed local Māori who opposed European settlement in Hutt Valley.
-However, it was Te Mamaku of Ngāti Haua-te-rangi of Whanganui who led the attack on the British outpost at Boulcott Farm (now within the suburb of Epuni).
-He had come to Hutt Valley with 200 fighters to support both Te Rangihaeata and kin in the area.
+The prominent Ngāti Toa chief Te Rangihaeata backed local Māori opposed to European settlement in Hutt Valley.
+However, the actual attack on the British post at Boulcott’s Farm was led by Te Mamaku of Ngāti Haua-te-rangi of Whanganui.
+He had come to Hutt Valley with 200 warriors to support both Te Rangihaeata and kin in the area.

 Community contributions